usacheow/SimpleProject/README.md

 + Feature stores available flags with default values
 + FeatureToggle check flag status

+#### 4. Billing
+Based on Billing 4.0.
+SimpleBilling encapsulates the interaction with the library and is responsible for working with purchases.

 #### 5. Analytics
 Tracker implementation can work with one system for analytics, or with a group of systems.
 The project has an example wrapper for FirebaseAnalytics (FirebaseTracker).